-Vint Cert, co-founder of People-Centered Internet, explores the move away from digital divide towards innovation in Kenya, and the potential for a revolution in the making
+Vint Cerf, co-founder of People-Centered Internet, explores the move away from digital divide towards innovation in Kenya, and the potential for a revolution in the making

 Kenya is the birthplace of MPesa – mobile money’s runaway success.
 Editor Bitange Ndemo helped to launch the People-Centered Internet in 2015.
 Join 178,000 who have already downloaded a chapter.

 “This is not your usual run-of-the-mill entrepreneurial business book.
 The authors are going after nothing short of a transformation in the African business environment, specifically in Kenya.
 There are scores of books on innovation and entrepreneurship, but this one is clearly focusing on what could make Kenya tick in an age of innovation and rapidly evolving technology.

 Kenyans, along with many of their fellow Africans, have leapfrogged into the modern, smartphone world without passing through the historical wire-line telephone stage.
 The economics of mobile telephony are different from those of older forms of telephony—and, of course, a smartphone is much more than a telephone.
 It is a general-purpose computer that can access the Internet, run local programs, serve as a remote controller, and tell users where they are with the Global Positioning System, among myriad other tasks—and, by the way, make telephone calls.

 But this book is not just about mobiles.
 In fact, it is mostly not about mobile technology.
 It is primarily about fostering innovation, harnessing talent, gathering capital, finding or defining markets, and asking the right questions.
 It is also about the for-profit and nonprofit world and the roles each can play in an economy.